leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

   2. Act honorably, honestly, justly, responsibly, and legally
   3. Provide diligent and competent service to principals
   4. Advance and protect the profession
+- accountability vs responsibility
+  - only one person or group or entity can be accountable
+  - accountability cannot be delegated
+  - responsibility can fall on multiple people
+  - responsibility can be delegated

 ## References